Ayushk4/bias-stance/README.md

 # Bias Stance

-Stance Detection is not Classification: Promoting the role of Target Entities for Detecting Stance.
+tWT–WT: A Dataset to Assert the Role of Target Entities for Detecting Stance

-Accepted to appear at NAACL-HLT 2021.
+**Accepted to appear** at NAACL-HLT 2021.

 This repository contains the models and code accompanying the paper.

+ArXiv Link: `coming-soon`

 ## Overview

 ### Abstract

 The stance detection task aims at detecting the stance of a tweet or a text for a target.
 These targets can be named entities or free-form sentences (claims).
 Though the task involves reasoning of the tweet with respect to a target, we find that it is possible to achieve high accuracy on several publicly available Twitter stance detection datasets without looking at the target sentence.
-Specifically, a simple tweet classification model achieved human-level performance on the WTWT dataset and more than two-third accuracy on various other datasets.
+Specifically, a simple tweet classification model achieved human-level performance on the WT–WT dataset and more than two-third accuracy on various other datasets.
 We investigate the existence of biases in such datasets to find the potential spurious correlations of sentiment-stance relations and lexical choice associated with the stance category.
 Furthermore, we propose a new large dataset free of such biases and demonstrate its aptness on the existing stance detection systems.
 Our empirical findings show much scope for research on the stance detection task and proposes several considerations for creating future stance detection datasets.

 ![Alt text](https://github.com/Ayushk4/bias-stance/blob/master/images/image-bias-stance.jpg)